Woman in hospital gown consulting with female doctor next to mammography machine during breast health appointment

 The breast mesh products at the center of the litigation include:

-The lawsuits allege that these manufacturers promoted their products for breast surgery, profited from a market they were never authorized to enter, and failed to warn surgeons and patients about the risks of using mesh in the breast.
+The lawsuits allege that BD and its Bard and Davol subsidiaries promoted these products for breast surgery, profited from a market they were never authorized to enter, and failed to warn surgeons and patients about the risks of using mesh in the breast.

 What Injuries Are Women Reporting?